Tucson Museum Trademarked Copyrighted Protected Logo

 Please tell them the Tucson Museum sent you!

-Located at: The southwest corner of West Washington Street and North Church Avenue, in the Downtown area, 520-884-4214, open 9 a.m.-4:30 p.m.
-Wednesdays-Sundays.
-Free admission.
-Pay parking: Alameda Street Garage.
-Weekend street parking is free.
+Located at: The southwest corner of West Washington Street and North Church Avenue, in the Downtown area, 520-884-4214, Hours.

-Take a self-guided tour through this reconstructed fort that stood there in the later 1770s, when it first housed Spanish soldiers and later with their families.
-There is a small museum on the site.
+Take a self-guided tour through this reconstructed Spanish Army-Cavalry Fort that once stood there in the later 1770s, when it first housed Spanish soldiers and later with their families.
+There is a museum on the site.
 Living history programs are often offered from 10 a.m. to 3 p.m. on weekends when kids and adults alike are invited to dress in period costume, drill with the uniformed Spanish soldiers, experience the firing of a cannon from that time period, and listen to fascinating real stories about Tucson and the Spanish West.
 Call for more info.

 Starting at the Presidio, you follow the turquoise color striped path that takes you to twenty two (22) other Downtown historical sites.
-Just pick up your free map inside the Presidio's museum that will also indicate parking, water fountains and restroom availability.
+Just pick up your map inside the Presidio's Museum that will also indicate parking, water fountains and restroom availability.

 The complete historical walk is about 2.5 miles long and usually takes about two (2) hours to finish, and you can do it in segments if you wish since over twenty (20) restaurants and other diversions are located right within just a few blocks of the walk.
 Most of the historical sites are marked with a bronze plaque.

-Some include: the Historic Pima County Courthouse, El Tiradito Wishing Shrine, the St. Augustine Catholic Cathedral, Armory Park, Hotel Congress, the Fox Theatre, Old Town Artisans, Carillo's House, and many more.
+Some include: the Historic Pima County Courthouse, El Tiradito Wishing Shrine, St. Augustine Catholic Cathedral, Armory Park, Hotel Congress, Fox Theatre, Old Town Artisans, Sosa-Carillo House, and many more.

-Located at: 6300 N. Swan Road, 520-299-9191,open 10 a.m.-4 p.m. daily.
-Free Admission and Parking.
-Take the turn off Swan Road, and suddenly you have arrived in a whole other world, and it is the mesmerizing world of the late artist Ted De Grazia that he crafted for himself, and his friends in the lower foothills of the Santa Catalina Mountains.
+Located at: 6300 N. Swan Road, 520-299-9191.
+Take the turn off Swan Road, and suddenly you have arrived in a whole other world, and it is the mesmerizing world of the late artist Ettore 'Ted' De Grazia that he crafted for himself and his friends in the lower foothills of the Santa Catalina Mountains.

 However, the gallery itself gives much more of the sense of the artist through paintings and sculpture going well back to the very early 1940s, when Ted studied with world revered Mexican Revolutionary Muralists Diego Rivera and José Clemente Orozco.